-In many countries the post office or a kiosk is the only place where money can be picked up.
-However alternatives like WorldRemit are reducing these fees substantially by working with already established services like banks and even pawn shops.
+In many countries the post office (like Western Union in Australia) or a kiosk is the only place where money can be picked up.
+However alternatives like WorldRemit (review) are reducing these fees substantially by working with already established services like banks and even pawn shops.

 Peer to peer services like CurrencyFair have a secret weapon in that they avoid transferring money at all.
 Rather than working with other banks, they simply pool funds around the world and then swap with others (your peers) who are transferring money in the opposite direction.

-In general this means it is extremely inexpensive.
+In general this means it can be extremely inexpensive.

 However this system may not work so well as the amounts increase and matching your funds becomes harder to do in a timely way.

-These services tend to be focused on smaller amounts and sign-up is relatively easy because below $10,000 meeting the regulators needs is also easier.
+These services tend to be focused on smaller amounts and sign-up is relatively easy because below $10,000 meeting the regulators needs are also easier.